So It Goes (TV series): Show 8

-The Pirates perform 'I Can Tell' at Belle Vue in Manchester.
+The Pirates perform 'I Can Tell' at the Elizabethan Ballroom, Belle Vue in Manchester.
 The So It Goes guide to how to spot good management comes next, followed by XTC performing 'Neon Shuffle' at Middleton Civic Hall.
 We look back at the Sex Pistols performing 'Anarchy in the UK' in an earlier episode of So It Goes.
 CP Lee and Albie Donally are live in the studio performing 'Strawberry Fields Forever' as only they know how.
-Siouxsie and the Banshees perform 'Make up to break up' at the Elizabethan Ballroom, Belle Vue, while a young Mick Hucknall watches from the audience.
+Siouxsie and the Banshees perform 'Make up to break up' at the Elizabethan Ballroom, Belle Vue, Manchester, while a young Mick Hucknall watches from the audience.
 The recommended album of the week is from the Fall and we hear Animal Games by London (played over a nature VT of zoo animals).
-XTC end the show singing 'All Along the Watchtower' (credits start to roll before the end of the song).
+XTC end the show singing 'All Along the Watchtower' performed at Middleton Civic Hall. (credits start to roll before the end of the song).